IsaMiller/datavisualization-fall2021/assignment4.md

 America and China are in the top with the most billionaires.
 Nine out of the 10 richest billionaires were American on this date.
 I was expecting other countries to have a little more influence in the ranking but I found repeatedly there were an overwhelming amount of American technology billionaires.

 This was easy to find since I had to just look at the top 10.
 And then analyze that data.

+## HL: Bbillionaire breakdown: Tracking the top 500's wealth

+Nut graf: Male Americans who work in technology are far more likely to reach the top 500 of billionaires.
+Out of the top ten, nine are those who qualify for those factors, and make up 17 percent on the list entirely.